-Task 12: Project Management and Coordination with other Countywide Planning Efforts
+Task 12: Project Management and Coordination with other Countywide Planning Efforts and Multimodal Arterial Plan.

-The Alameda CTC is embarking on the development of four countywide planning efforts: Goods Movement, Transit, integration and update of Community Based Transportation Plans, and Multimodal Arterial Plan.
 In addition to overall project management, the development of the Countywide Multimodal Arterial Plan include this task for coordination with the development of the other three plans, including meetings and stakeholder input, and community outreach, if needed.
 Close coordination with the transit and goods movement plan is particularly important and will occur throughout the Countywide Multimodal Arterial Plan development process.